moladzbel/mb_support_bot/README.md

 Support (feedback) bot for Telegram.
 Based on aiogram and SQLAlchemy.

 Features:
 - Run as many bots as you want in one process.
-Each bot have its own settings and database
+Each bot has its own settings and database
 - Separate topic in the admin group for each user who writes to the bot
 - Simple bot menu builder using `toml` file
 - Optional message self-destruction on the user's side, triggered by a timer